jgmalcolm/jgmalcolm.github.io/_drafts/systematic-reviews.md

 ## Scope

-If you're finding a lot of papers reporting on the question, then you're likely on a valuable topic.
+If you're finding a lot of papers attempting to answer a question, then you're likely on a valuable topic.

 Lumpers and splitters.